Chalkbeat: Impact tracking (MORI)

 MORI (Measures of Our Reporting's Influence) is an open-source WordPress plugin for tracking and reporting the impact of an organization's journalism, which Chalkbeat developed in 2014.
 It has "deep ties to Google Analytics, as well as its own built-in taxonomies for detailed story types and impact types."
 It was initially only used privately within the organization, but after two years, Chalkbeat announced the open-source release of the MORI Impact Tracker plugin, as the first product in the MORI Platform.
 The impact tracker allows users to record impacts individually, review impacts over time by searching and sorting them, and export lists of impacts to a spreadsheet for further data crunching and sharing.
 Users can attach impacts to a particular WordPress post or a broader category or tag or stand alone.
 MORI also has a dashboard widget to display the latest impacts.

 MORI includes article-tagging, event-tracking and goal measurement.
 Journalists categorize the article by type and then identify the target audience before posting or publishing an article.
 They can also add a narrative description and an impact tag to the article page in the content management system (CMS) if there is a meaningful offline event related to the article.
 MORI requires editors to set goals before publishing, and metrics are provided in terms of progress to those goals.
 Goals can be set in categories such as Content Production, Content Consumption, and Engagement.

 At first, Chalkbeat was unsure whether its journalists would use MORI, but the reception was positive, with reporters and editors enthusiastic about making use of the data it produced.

 The MORI Cycle

 The three-part "MORI Cycle" enables Chalkbeat to determine which types of stories led to the most impact, so that the team can plan to write more of them.

 Reception

 Chalkbeat has been praised for offering balanced, nuanced reporting on local education issues; Cornelia Grumman wrote that the organization's reporting "humanizes schools" instead of buying into a simplistic negative narrative.

 The organization's funding model has led to criticism from those who see a conflict of interest and feel that Chalkbeat is too focused on "a reform-minded policy community".
 Chalkbeat says that it has editorial independence and that its coverage of reforms is not always positive.

-Awards

-Awards listed below are referenced from the Chalkbeat official website.